jennttraan/jennttraan/README.md

 Data Science Portfolio by Jenny Tran
-Aspiring Data Analyst and Beverage Ethusiast
+Aspiring Data Analyst and Beverage Ethusiast <br>
 Find me on <a href=”www.linkedin.com/in/jennttraan”>linkedin</a>

-A coffee

 <!---
 jennttraan/jennttraan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.